Due to an unusually high number of orders being received dispatch times may be longer than stated. Please allow up to 7 working days for dispatch.

 As the above demonstrates, any gender pay gap that exists within our ‘total’ figures is not at all driven by any variance in like for like pay within our community pharmacies.

-The below chart illustrates the gender distribution across the HI Weldrick workforce in four equally sized quartiles.
-As is clear from the chart, there is a material variance in the proportion of males and females in the top pay quartile, versus that in the lowest pay quartile.
+The below chart illustrates the gender distribution across the HI Weldrick Limited workforce in four equally sized quartiles.
+As is clear from the information, there is a material variance in the proportion of males and females in the top pay quartile, versus that in the lowest pay quartile.

 Proportion of males and females receiving bonus